Andrew4d3/fp-js-kereki/chapter-7/NOTES.md

 console.log(echoInverted(1,2)); // [2, 1]
 ```

-_I'm not going to give a further example of this because applying partial application you can resolve this in a better way_
+_I'm not going to give a further example of this because by applying partial application you can resolve this in a better way_